Sjord/Sjord.github.io/_posts/2016-02-04-cracking-php-rand.md

 ## Seed cracking

 As we said the random number series is totally defined by the seed, so we can simply try every possible number as argument for `srand` to get the random number generator in the right state.
-Note that on Linux this will only work if the server process is fresh.
+On Linux this will only work if the server process is fresh.
 If the server process has already seen a lot of `rand` calls, we need to do the same amount in our cracking program to get the same state.
 On Windows, the state of the random number generator is the same as the argument to `srand`, so you don't need a fresh process.

 If we got a token from a fresh process, the following PHP script can be used to crack it: